 Johnson tacked on another mildly impressive 1,000-yard season in 2011—extending his streak to four consecutive 1,000-yard seasons—and this was during a year when many considered him off of his game.

-If that's not justification for honoring 100 players in the NFL, I'm unsure whether further confirmation for such an exhaustive list exists.
+If that's not justification for honoring 100 players in the NFL, it doesn't exist.

 But who was "Mr. Irrelevant" in this year's PWI 500?
-Clocking in at a painfully mediocre 500th was Brian Hardy.
+Clocking in at a delightfully mediocre 500th was Brian Hardy.
 You know?
 The Maryland-based independent wrestler who once worked TNA's Robbie E. in a cafeteria?
-The cruiserweight whose most high-profile match came on the losing end of a squash against Ryback alongside fellow PWI 500er Blk Jeez (315)?
+The cruiserweight whose most high-profile match came on the losing end of a squash against Ryback alongside fellow PWI 500er Blk Jeez (ranked 315th)?

 Which one of these PWI 500 wrestlers is your favorite?

 But a crowded almanac of nameless wrestlers?
-This only ironically conspires against the few truly elite stars featured on this list, and the seemingly impressive feat of being ranked highly among 500 wrestling peers is analogous to the best wrestlers in the world standing tall atop the city dump.
+This ironically conspires against the few truly elite stars featured on this list.
+The seemingly impressive feat of being ranked highly among 500 wrestling peers is analogous to the best wrestlers in the world standing tall atop the city dump.

 #STHU: Chavo Guerrero | Gail Kim | Matt Hardy |